Medically Reviewed by Philina Yee, M.D.

 But some types of exercise, including some yoga poses, could be dangerous for people with glaucoma.
 Make sure you are breathing evenly and deeply while you exercise, as holding your breath puts pressure on your eyes.

-Is a Cure Possible?
+Is a Cure for Glaucoma Possible?

 References